postmanlabs/labs-docs/src/pages/docs/running-collections/building-workflows.md

 Learn more about [running collections or folders](/docs/running-collections/intro-to-collection-runs/).

-## Next Steps
+## Next steps

+Now that you know how to build request workflows, you might also be interested in writing scripts:

-To learn more about writing pre-request and test scripts, see [Scripting in Postman](/docs/writing-scripts/intro-to-scripts/)
+- To learn more about writing pre-request and test scripts, visit [Scripting in Postman](/docs/writing-scripts/intro-to-scripts/).